carneeki/memeface/README.md

 memeface
 ========

-METAFONT glyphs for some popular memes on the Intertubes
+METAFONT font for some popular memes on the Intertubes